 At this point, you should consider contacting the interviewer.

 When you call, make sure you sound friendly and welcoming because the tone of your voice will be critical.
-Here a trick many customer service representatives use when dealing with demanding customers over the phone may come in handy: lower your voice and slow your talking pace.
+Here’s a trick many customer service representatives use when dealing with demanding customers over the phone that may come in handy: lower your voice and slow your talking pace.
 Why is this important?
-You want to keep your interviewer at ease and help her save face.
-She might feel embarrassed about being late.
+You want to keep your interviewer at ease and help them save face.
+They might feel embarrassed about being late.
 Also, you are avoiding coming across as antagonistic.

 Feel free to practice what you will say a few times before you call.
-In addition, consider that she might not answer the phone, so be prepared to leave a message and to thank her for her time.
+In addition, consider that they might not answer the phone, so be prepared to leave a message and to thank them for their time.
 If your call doesn't get a response within a reasonable amount of time, or you don't have a number to call, send a brief email and offer to reschedule the phone interview.
 If you have no idea how to say what you want to say, you can use the examples we have added at the end of this article to help you.

 This final step is crucial for your peace of mind.

 You took action and did everything you could to salvage the phone interview.
-Maybe the interviewer reschedules the call, or perhaps she doesn't.
-You won't know until she makes a move.
+Maybe the interviewer reschedules the call, or perhaps they don’t.
+You won't know until they make a move.
 But given the situation, it would be best if you let go and let things unfold on their own after this point.